 - Extenuating circumstances are verified cases of accidents, illnesses, or other circumstances beyond the student's control.

 - A student with a disability applied for, but did not receive reasonable accommodation in a timely manner.

 - Academic and/or Progress improvement.
 Students must demonstrate significant academic and/or progress improvement.

-A Loss of Priority Registration Appeal form may be filed with the Admissions and Records Office.
+A Loss of Priority Registration Appeal form may be filed with the Admissions & Records Office.

 Definitions of Student Classifications

-Matriculated students in good standing are students who complete orientation, assessment and education plans (Title 5, section 58108), who are not on academic or progress probation for two consecutive terms (as defined in Title 5, section 55031) and who have earned 90.0 or fewer degree-applicable semester units at Victor Valley College (Title 5, section 58108).
+Matriculated students in good standing are students who complete orientation, assessment, and education plans (Title 5, Section 58108), who are not on academic or progress probation for two consecutive terms (as defined in Title 5, Section 55031), and who have earned 90 or fewer degree-applicable semester units at Victor Valley College (Title 5, Section 58108).

 - Continuing students are students currently enrolled at VVC.

-- Transfer students are those who have completed courses at other colleges or universities.
+- Inter-College Transfer students are those who have completed courses at other colleges or universities.